yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 # Conclusion

 Creating primers for further gene analysis is essential.
 VarVAMP delivers a possibility to design highly divers and personally specified primers and even the option to eliminate off-targets thanks to a BLAST database.
-In combination with MAFFT, a strongly adjustable multiple alignment tool, it is possible to search for similar genome sequences in a sample batch and if there have viral origin, be able to do preparatory work for the amplification technique of interest.
+In combination with MAFFT, a strongly adjustable multiple alignment tool, it is possible to search for similar genome sequences in a sample batch and if they have viral origin, be able to do preparatory work for the amplification technique of interest.
 This Galaxy workflow is therefore extremely useful for applications such as the identification of related virus genomes.